geerlingguy/docker-image-solr/README.md

 ## Overriding Configuration

-You can override default configuration variables by adding a `config.yml` fil inside the `provisioning` folder alongside the `default.config.yml` file.
+You can override default `geerlingguy.java` and `geerlingguy.solr` Ansible role configuration variables by adding a `config.yml` fil inside the `provisioning` folder alongside the `default.config.yml` file.

 ## License